ansible-community/molecule-ec2/README.rst

 Documentation
 =============

+Details on the parameters for the platforms section are detailed in `<platforms.rst>`__.

-Read the documentation and more at https://molecule.readthedocs.io/.
+Read the molecule documentation and more at https://molecule.readthedocs.io/.

 .. _get-involved: